Age of Information in Random Access Channels: Decentralized Age-Based Policies

 To develop a deeper understanding of our proposed algorithm, let us focus on two regimes of operation assuming large~$M$: \begin{itemize} \item The regime of infrequent arrivals, where $\theta\leq\frac{1}{eM}$, \item The regime of frequent arrivals, where $\theta>\frac{1}{eM}$. \end{itemize} The choice of these two regimes is made based on the well-established performance of slotted ALOHA with respect to rate (throughput) \cite[Chapter~4]{B-D.Bertsekas}.
 As explained earlier in Section \ref{sec:intro}, we will first develop our framework for the slotted-ALOHA random access technology and then generalize to other random access technologies in Section \ref{sec:extension}.

 The basic idea of slotted ALOHA is as follows: At every time slot $k$, transmitters send their packets immediately upon arrival unless they are ``backlogged" after a collision in which case they transmit with a backoff probability.
 In this section, we focus on Rivest's stabilized slotted ALOHA \cite[Chapter~4]{B-D.Bertsekas}.
 In this algorithm, all arrivals are regarded as backlogged nodes that transmit with the backoff probability $p_b(k)$.
 Let $c(k)=1$ denote the event that collision occurred at time $k$ and $c(k)=0$ denote the complementary event.
-The backoff probability is calculated through a pseudo-Bayesian algorithm based on an {\it estimate} of the number of backlogged nodes $n(k)$ \cite[Chapter~4.2.3]{B-D.Bertsekas}:
+The backoff probability is calculated through a pseudo-Bayesian algorithm based on an {\it estimate} of the number of backlogged nodes $n(k)$ (see \cite[Chapter~4.2.3]{B-D.Bertsekas}):

-\begin{remark} Since we assume the buffer size is $1$, then the number of backlogged transmitters is at most $M$. \end{remark}

-Performing slotted ALOHA, transmitters can reliably send packets with a sum-rate up to $\frac{1}{e}$ in a decentralized manner \cite[Chapter~4.2.3]{B-D.Bertsekas}.
+It is well known that this algorithm attains stability of queues for $\theta<\frac{1}{eM}$.
+In other words, transmitters can reliably send packets with a sum-rate up to $\frac{1}{e}$ in a decentralized manner \cite[Chapter~4.2.3]{B-D.Bertsekas}.
 Asymptotically, when $M\to \infty$, the probability of delivering a packet in each time slot is $1/e$, the probability of collisions is $1-2/e$, and the probability of having an idle channel is $1/e$ (see Appendix~\ref{App: {lem: slotted aloha probabilities}}).
-Note that when $M\theta\leq\frac{1}{e}$, the expected total number of delivered packets in every time slot is $M\theta$.
+Note that when $M\theta<\frac{1}{e}$, the expected total number of delivered packets in every time slot is $M\theta$.

 We find the asymptotic NAAoI (in the limit of large $M$) in Theorem~\ref{thm: slotted aloha age e} below.